 - When importing a network from Shapefile, the availability of geo-referencing depends on the format of the source data.

-In SUMO-GUI when right-clicking anywhere in a geo-referenced network, the option copy cursor geo-position to clipboard is available.
+In sumo-gui and netedit when right-clicking anywhere in a geo-referenced network, the option copy cursor geo-position to clipboard is available.
 The resulting lat,lon coordinates are suitable for pasting into any map engine such as [maps.google.com] or [maps.bing.com].
 Also, the network coordinates as well as the geo-coordinates at the cursor position are shown in the bottom right-corner of the window.

 - using TraCI, coordinates can be transformed between network-coordinates (m,m) and geo-coordinates (lon,lat) and vice versa

-- using sumolib , coordinates can be transformed between network-coordinates (m,m) and geo-coordinates (lon,lat) and vice versa
+- using sumolib , coordinates can be transformed between network-coordinates (m,m) and geo-coordinates (lon,lat) and vice versa.
+Converting back and forth between lon,lat and raw UTM (m,m) is also supported.

 - A network can be exported as plain-xml in geo-coordinates using the netconvert command